schacon/gitbook/text/01_Introduction/0_ Introduction.markdown

 ### References ###

-Much of this book is pulled together from different sources.
+Much of this book is pulled together from different sources and then added to.
+If you would like to read some of the original articles or resources, please visit them and thank the authors:

 * [Git User Manual](http://www.kernel.org/pub/software/scm/git/docs/user-manual.html)

 * ["My Git Workflow" blog post](http://osteele.com/archives/2008/05/my-git-workflow)
-(Oliver Steele <steele@osteele.com>)